- Steve Ives, Head of Competitions, Office for Low Emission Vehicles

 - Further speakers TBC

-The new Automated and Electric Vehicles Bill shows that cleaner air is a Government priority.
+The new Automated and Electric Vehicles Bill demonstrates that cleaner air is a Government priority.
 Low emission vehicles form a key part of DfT's air quality plans, and funding is available for local authorities to support ULEV schemes.

 Join Westminster Briefing in February to hear from Steve Ives, Head of Competitions, Office for Low Emission Vehicles and receive an up-to-date brief on the Government’s strategy.
 You will explore recent legislation and its impact, the various funding pots available and current good practice in delivering ULEV locally.